-The first factor is the number of repetitions on a website.
-Depending on the type of website, the number of repetitions can range from 20%-30%, like on our website, to more than 90%, on e-commerce websites.
-Repetitions are not charged in projects outsourced to Text United, so 25% of the number of words should not be included in the calculation.
+The first factor is the number of repetitions across a website.
+Depending on the type of website, the number of repetitions can range from 20%-30%, like on our website, to over 90%, on e-commerce websites.
+Repetitions are not charged in projects outsourced to Text United, so approximately 25% of the number of words should not be included in the calculation.

 This gives us a refined calculation:

 Localization budget (with repetitions) = number of words x 0,75 x rate per word